Who is Fani Willis, the Fulton DA prosecuting Trump?

 She began investigating Trump within weeks of entering office

 Willis didn’t campaign on investigating the former president.
 But she felt like she couldn’t ignore matters when audio from a conversation between Trump and Georgia Secretary of State Brad Raffensperger leaked during the first weekend of January 2021.
 During that call, Trump told Raffensperger to “find” exactly enough votes to overturn Democrat Joe Biden’s narrow win in Georgia.
-A month later, Willis announced she launched a criminal investigation into the matter and was closely eyeing a half-dozen state laws that might have been broken, including statutes barring solicitation to commit election fraud and conspiracy.
+A month later, Willis launched a criminal investigation into the matter and said she was closely eyeing a half-dozen state laws that might have been broken, including statutes barring solicitation to commit election fraud and conspiracy.
 “Once you learn information that a crime may have happened in your jurisdiction, whatever the crime is, you don’t have a right to decide if you are going to investigate it,” she later told the AJC.
 “It becomes your duty.”

 Willis is juggling competing priorities